sdieckert/stock-analysis/README.md

 ## Overview of Project

 ### Purpose
 The original All Stocks Analysis project was developed for the end-user to push a control button and be able to quickly analyze a single tab of stock data grouped by the stock year.
 The performance of the All Stocks Analysis VBA code was good but it needs to be taken into consideration that the analysis was for only 12 stocks and two years.
 There's concern that the code will not scale well with thousands of stocks over multiple years.
-Therefore, there's a need to refactor the All Stocks Analysis code so that it will loop through all the data one time in order to collect the same information we did in the original VBA code and improve the efficency and execution time.
+Therefore, there's a need to refactor the All Stocks Analysis code so that it will loop through all the data one time in order to collect the same information we did in the original VBA code and improve the efficiency and execution time.

 ## Results

 ### Refactoring The Code
-The original AllStocksAnalysis() uses a nested For loop to move through the ticker array one stock at a time where it captures the needed information of totalVolume, endingPrice and startingPrice and outputs the information onto the excel All Stocks Anlaysis sheet.
-It thens moves on to the next stock ticker in the array and repeats the process.
+The original AllStocksAnalysis() uses a nested For loop to move through the ticker array one stock at a time where it captures the needed information of totalVolume, endingPrice and startingPrice and outputs the information onto the excel All Stocks Analysis sheet.
+It then moves on to the next stock ticker in the array and repeats the process.

 Rather than loop through the data one stock and output to the sheet, the refactored code instead loops through capturing the needed information of totalVolume, endingPrice and startingPrice and once all the data is stored for all stocks it then uses a loop to output the information onto the spreadsheet.